 2. WP Google Maps

-One of the easiest and quick plugins to help you out when integrating locations onto your site, WP Google Maps is an awesome WordPress Google Maps plugin to use.
-With user-friendly interface and supplied shortcodes, this plugin is perfect to include page maps, routes, and maps on your site!
+One of the easiest and quick plugins to help you embed Google Maps in WordPress, WP Google Maps is an awesome plugin to use.
+You will easily be able to create responsive maps with roadmap, terrain, satellite, and hybrid support.
+With a user-friendly interface and supplied shortcodes, this plugin is perfect to include page maps, routes, and maps on your site!

 - Easy to use and responsive maps